French Rite: The Fifth Order (Le Ve Ordre)

 The Fifth Order developed a simple but effective structure, which, while incomplete in 1784, became fully active by 1808.
 Its governance centered on the Council of Nine, composed of Chapter members holding the highest grades, supported by three honorary officers.
-The Order's documents were secured in an ark at the Council's meeting place, protected by two keys - one held by the Council's dean and the other by a Council member.
+The Order's documents were secured in an ark at the Council's meeting place, protected by two keys – one held by the Council's dean and the other by a Council member.

 A class of proselytes, limited to 81 members selected from the Metropolitan Chapter, operated alongside the Council.
 These proselytes received instruction only in the knowledge and light contained within the first eight series.
 The Order's regalia, defined in the April 29, 1808 session, consisted of a white moiré ribbon with gold edges, bearing a distinctive medal.
 This medal, gilt for Council members and Honorary Officers but silver-plated for proselytes, featured an ouroboros encircling a radiant triangle containing the name of God in Hebrew characters, with the number 5 at its summit.

 The Order's activities ceased around 1813, when Adam (President), Vérité (Surveillant), and the Cherubim (Council members) conducted their final meetings.
 The Order remained dormant for approximately 150 years until its revival through the French Chapter of the French National Lodge under René Guilly-Désaguliers's leadership.
 The Grand Orient de France later adopted this initiative with a new approach, aiming to standardize and create coherence in the pathways of an obedience whose blue lodges predominantly practiced the French Rite (all were administratively created under this designation before some requested authorization to cumulate rites from the Council of the Order).

 Today, the Fifth Order maintains its original purpose of researching and deepening understanding of the grades at the "summit" of the Rite.
-The rituals resulting from the Grand Chapitre Général's work demonstrate that masonic erudition can be practiced effectively in both modest and grand settings - "in a Romanesque chapel as well as in a Gothic cathedral."
+The rituals resulting from the Grand Chapitre Général's work demonstrate that masonic erudition can be practiced effectively in both modest and grand settings – "in a Romanesque chapel as well as in a Gothic cathedral."
 This unique institution continues to serve as both a repository of masonic knowledge and a center for ritual research and development within the French Rite tradition.

 Historical development

 The Orders of Wisdom experienced a significant decline in the early 19th century when many chapters transitioned to the newly established Ancient and Accepted Scottish Rite.
 They remained largely dormant until their revival in the late 20th century.
-In 1999, the GODF formally reconstituted the Grand Chapitre Général, restoring the complete seven-degree system to active practice.
+In 1999, the GODF formally reconstituted the Grand Chapitre Général, restoring the complete seven-grade system to active practice.

 Today, the Grand Chapitre Général oversees more than 200 Chapters and 5,000 members.
 It maintains close relationships with other chapter structures, as evidenced by the signing of the Lisbon Charter in 2011 by 27 Grand Chapters and the activities of the Ramsay Committee.